Drinking While Using Vivitrol

 Vivitrol is a brand name, extended-release form of the opioid antagonist medication naltrexone.
-The extended-release form allows it to be administered once every four weeks, in contrast to the daily dosing required with the oral tablet form.1
+The extended-release form allows it to be administered once every 4 weeks, in contrast to the daily dosing required with the oral tablet form.1

 Naltrexone is what’s known as an opioid antagonist.
 When used, it competitively binds to opioid receptors throughout the brain.
-This receptor blockade results in a decrease in receptor activation by either exogenous (e.g., heroin, prescription painkillers) or endogenous opioids (e.g., natural endorphins) and, though the precise mechanism is not fully understood, is subsequently associated with decreased alcohol consumption in people being treated for alcohol use disorder.1
+This receptor blockade results in a decrease in receptor activation by either exogenous (e.g., heroin, prescription painkillers) or endogenous opioids (e.g., natural endorphins).

 Drinking Alcohol While on Vivitrol